petermendoza/PA2-4393/README.md

 __________________________________________________________________________________________________________________

-1. (70 Pts) Shape Counting:
+1. Shape Counting:

  	a.
-(15 Pts) Write a program to binarize a gray-level image based on the assumption that the image has a bimodal histogram.
+Write a program to binarize a gray-level image based on the assumption that the image has a bimodal histogram.
 Determine the optimal threshold required to binarize the image.
 Your code should report both the binarized image and the optimal threshold value.
 Also assume that background is darker than foreground objects in the input gray-level image.
 	- Starter code available in directory region_analysis/
 	- region_analysis/binary_image.py:
 		- compute_histogram: write your code to compute the histogram in this function, If you return a list it will automatically save the graph in output folder